 Meet the Team: Alexander High School

 Kindness, collaboration and an open mind to explore new topics make Alexander High School (AHS) special, according to Science Olympiad Coach, Dan Hendershott.
-These qualities, along with hard work, led to AHS taking home seventh place in the 2018 Ohio Science Olympiad State Tournament, securing the highest rank in the South Eastern region.
+These qualities, along with hard work, led to AHS taking home 38th place in the 2018 Ohio Science Olympiad State Tournament.

 While they made their mark in the SE region, the overall team goal for the 2019 season is to improve, “getting better every year, in every event, with every team member being inquisitive, and safely learning more about the world we live in,” Hendershott said.

 With 23 division events and 2 trial events, Science Olympiad tournaments showcase a wide range of events.
 From physics and chemistry, to herpetology and public health, students get to engage in a variety of subjects, all of which help students learn about the world around them.

 Thermodynamics and protein modeling are two events that AHS is currently working on.
 Protein modeling is “particularly challenging,” so starting on the event early is always a good idea.
 Mission zpossible is another event that the AHS team “needs to get moving on” Hendershott said.
 Last year, the team did a fantastic job but it took over 100 hours of work, and one challenge the team faces is time.
 Since AHS is a small rural school, with graduating classes around 100 students, many Science Olympiad members are involved in multiple activities or even work jobs to help their families according to the AHS coach.
 Therefore, Science Olympiad often competes for time with other events in the members’ lives.